Roystonea regia

-Widely planted as an ornamental, R. regia is also used for thatch, construction timber, and in some forms of so-called traditional medicine, although there is currently no valid scientific evidence to support the efficacy or use of any palm species for medicinal purposes.
+Widely planted as an ornamental, R. regia is also used for thatch, construction timber, and in some forms of traditional medicine, although there is currently no valid scientific evidence to support the efficacy or use of any palm species for medicinal purposes.
 The fruit is eaten by birds and bats (which disperse the seeds) and fed to livestock.
 Its flowers are visited by birds and bats, and it serves as a roosting site and food source for a variety of animals.
 Roystonea regia is the national tree of Cuba, and has a religious role both in Santería and Christianity, where it is used in Palm Sunday observances.